RMLatDIBRIS/RMLatDIBRIS.github.io/rml.md

 - *shuffle* (`|`)  allows interleaving of events in traces.

-Furthermore, the unary postfix operator `!`, with higher precedence on the other operators, can be used to consider as valid all prefixes of a set of traces and, thus, change the verdicts emitted by monitors (see below).
+Furthermore, the unary postfix operator `!`, with higher precedence on the other operators, can be used to consider as valid all prefixes of a set of traces and, thus, change the [verdicts emitted](#monitor-verdicts) by monitors.

 Specifications can be (mutually) recursive, and the keyword `empty` is the basic constant operator denoting the set containing just the empty trace.